tsundoku/tsundoku.github.io/README.md

 Q - Google Cloud Platform vs. Amazon Web Services vs. Microsoft Azure
 A - Google is the least painful to use, Microsoft is (by far) the most painful to use
 A - no, Google wins, flawless victory, do or do not, Microsoft didn't even try
+A - and Amazon treats their employees like “but what if the slave consents?” was a perfectly valid option, so, ethically, they're not an option

 Q - Windows vs. macOS vs. Linux vs. BSD
 A - BSD for firewalls, Linux for servers, macOS for desktops